A CLIP-Powered Framework for Robust and Generalizable Data Selection: Discussion and Conclusion

+\textbf{Limitation and future work.}\quad In this section, we discuss some potential limitations and future work for our method.
+1).
+While the pretrained CLIP model contributes to selecting the most representative samples, the potential biases in the CLIP model may propagate to the selected dataset~\cite{clip-bias}.
+Future work may explore bias mitigation strategies by fine-tuning CLIP with bias-aware loss functions.
+2).
+Our work primarily focuses on vision-based datasets for data selection, using textual modalities to guide sample selection, where both modalities are balanced.
+However, datasets with high modality imbalance may bring challenges since it is difficult to assess the modality alignment.
+Thus, future work could consider leveraging dynamic modality weight allocation mechanisms and augmentation strategies for modality-imbalanced dataset selection.

 This paper proposes a novel CLIP-powered data selection framework that leverages multimodal information for more robust and generalizable sample selection.
 To achieve this, our proposed framework incorporates three modules: dataset adaptation, sample scoring, and selection optimization modules.
 These modules assess the data effectiveness in model training and optimize the selection results w.r.t. the expected results.
 As a result, our framework is capable of selecting the most representative samples with high diversity.
 Extensive experiments demonstrate the effectiveness and efficiency of our approach, especially in terms of generalization performance on large-scale datasets and robustness in more challenging scenarios, such as noisy and corrupted images.
-Future work will explore the application of our method in multimodal datasets and adapt it for other computer vision tasks, such as object detection.